basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/ruby.md

 keywords: [developers, security, ssl, ruby]
 ---

 This tutorial shows you how to set up a Riak Ruby client to authenticate itself when connecting to Riak.

-If you are using [[trust-|Managing Security Sources]] or [[PAM|Managing Security Sources#PAM-based-authentication]]-based authentication, you can use the security setup described [[below|Client-side Security:
+If you are using [[trust-|Managing Security Sources]] or [[PAM|Managing Security Sources#PAM-based-authentication]]-based authentication, you can use the security setup described in the [[Ruby Client Basics|Client-side Security: Ruby#Ruby-Client-Basics]] section.
-Ruby#Ruby-Client-Basics]]. [[Password|Managing Security
+[[Password|Managing Security
 Sources#Password-based-Authentication]]-based authentication is covered in a [[later section|Client-side Security:
-Ruby#Password-based-Authentication]].
-If you are using [[certificate|Managing Security Sources#Certificate-based-Authentication]]-based authentication, follow the instructions in the [[section below|Client-side Security:
+Ruby#Password-based-Authentication]], while [[certificate|Managing
+Security Sources#Certificate-based-Authentication]]-based authentication
+is covered [[further down|Client-side Security:
 Ruby#Certificate-Based-Authentication]].

 <div class="note">